-- Prolonged concentration skills in response to emergency calls and situations - Requires concentration to analyse and interpret information and formulate a care pathway for patients with varying health conditions. - Frequent interruptions, from telephone, radio and other sources. - Providing constructive feedback to students/staff when mentoring - Facilitating structured hot debrief sessions with staff once at hospital or at the end of an incident - During ACC tasking shifts the AP is required to use a VDU and wear a telephone headset for the whole of their shift and is restricted to their personal workspace for most of the shift - Intense concentration is required for the majority of the shift while dealing with patient triage and consultations.
-The diversity of calls means that the AP has no prior knowledge of the nature of the call before it arrives - Given the diversity and complexity of patient needs, sustained analytical and critical thinking skills are required during all stages of the telephone consultation period.
+- Prolonged concentration skills in response to emergency calls and situations - Requires concentration to analyse and interpret information and formulate a care pathway for patients with varying health conditions. - Frequent interruptions, from telephone, radio and other sources. - Providing constructive feedback to students/staff when mentoring - During ACC tasking shifts the AP is required to use a VDU and wear a telephone headset for the whole of their shift and is restricted to their personal workspace for most of the shift - Intense concentration is required for the majority of the shift while dealing with patient triage and consultations.
+The diversity of calls means that the AP has no prior knowledge of the nature of the call before it arrives. - Given the diversity and complexity of patient needs, sustained analytical and critical thinking skills are required during all stages of the telephone consultation period.